This post may contain affiliate links.

 Iris

-Iris plants offer stunning blooms and bold foliage, which are great as accent pieces in borders and beds.
+Iris plants offer stunning blooms and bold foliage, making them excellent accent pieces in borders and beds.
 It’s best to plant them in full sun with well-drained soil.
-Keep rhizomes partially exposed, water appropriately, and divide every few years to manage growth.
+Keep the rhizomes partially exposed, water them appropriately, and divide them every few years to manage growth.